Selling in today's market: why strategy and pricing matter more than speed

 - What price per square foot did the market accept in your community

-If the answers come with real registered sale data attached, you are talking to the right person.
+If the answers include real registered sale data, you are talking to the right person.
 If they come with confident opinions and no numbers to back them up, you already have your answer.
 Strategy starts with the agent conversation, not after it.

 Are You Making the Most of This Market?

-Dubai recorded billions in real estate transactions in the first nine days of March 2026, and that activity held steady despite regional noise.
+Dubai recorded 10,066 transactions worth AED 29.51 billion in March 2026, and that level of activity continued despite the uncertainty playing out across the region.
 The opportunity for ready unit sellers is real and well-documented.
 Still, it does not reach listings that are overpriced, poorly presented, or handed to an agent who won the instruction with flattery rather than facts.

-Sellers who came out ahead in this period were not the fastest to list but were the most prepared.
+Sellers who came out ahead in March were not the fastest to list but were the most prepared.
 In a market moving at this pace, preparation is the only part of the process that is entirely within your control.

 Conclusion